gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 });
 ```

-However, there's a catch.
-When using `cross-env`, the variables will not be available in the application files because `cross-env` only makes them available to files that are executed by the process at **build time** while the application files are executed at **runtime** by a browser.
+Still, having the environment variables available everywhere doesn't allow the bundled application files to access them.
+The reason is that those environment variables are only available at build time, not at runtime.

-To make them accessible to the application files, webpack must be aware of those environment variables and **render** them into the **compiled application files**.
+To make them accessible at runtime, they must be added to the application bundle files.
 This is the purpose of the `environmentVariables` option.

 ### `environmentVariables`

 - **Type**: `Record<string, string | undefined>`
 - **Default**: `undefined`

-First, define the variables with `environmentVariables`:

 ```js !#8-10 webpack.build.js
 // @ts-check